diana-sok/youtube-media-bias/README.md

 ## Use the following to run the Python application
 **1. Open your project folder in PyCharm and run youtube.py**

-Observe the terminal in pycharm
+Observe the console in pycharm